 International non-resident students are required to attend the program full-time (9 credits minimum).
 All non-resident students pay resident tuition and fees for the summer semester.

 Tuition rates may change without notice.
+Generally, if tuition and fees increase, it occurs prior to the start of the summer semester each year.
 This information comes from the University of Utah’s Income Accounting and Student Loan Services, which has the most current information.

 There are many student loan programs available to help finance graduate education.
 Loan programs of particular interest to graduate students are:

 - Direct Graduate PLUS Loans

 Applicants can apply for most loans through the University of Utah Financial Aid and Scholarships Office.